mark-nicol/tangogql/README.md

 $ python aioserver.py
 ```

-The requests are made to the url http://localhost:5004/db
+The requests are made to the url: http://localhost:5004/db

 ## Installation